 The Heron Tree, a crazy project !

 This project, imagined by François Delarozière and Pierre Oréfice is the new challenge for both the Machines de l’Île and the company La Machine.
-What we share today is the adventure of it’s construction, up until its opening in 2023.
+What we share today is the adventure of it’s construction, up until its opening.

-The Tree will be inhabited by a mechanical menagerie and crowned with two majestic Herons.
+The Tree will be inhabited by a mechanical menagerie and crowned with one majestic Heron and his family.
 Never before had the childhood dream of flying aback a giant bird come true.
 It will be possible to board the Herons for a slow circular flight at 40m above the ground…